Avila University Data & Information Overview

 With an overall score of 85.14 out of 100, Avila is one of the most diverse schools in the nation.

 How Much Does Avila University Cost?overall average net price of Avila is $19,174.
 The affordability of the school largely depends on your financial need since net price varies by income group.
 See the table below for the net price for different income groups.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Avila, see our tuition and fees and room and board pages.

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At Avila, approximately 81% of students took out student loans averaging $6,973 a year.
 That adds up to $27,892 over four years for those students.

 The student loan default rate at Avila is 7.3%.
 Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.

-How Much Money Do Avila Graduates Make?students who graduate from Avila with a bachelor's degree go on to jobs where they make an average salary of $44,100 in their early years.
-This is good news for future Avila graduates since it is 11% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do Avila Graduates Make?students who graduate with a bachelor's degree from Avila make about $44,100 a year during their first few years of employment after graduation.
+That's great news for Avila students since it is 11% more than the average college graduate's salary of $39,802 per year.